Agriculture in Senegal: Horticultural products

-The potential for the production of industrial tomato is high, especially along Senegal River valley.
-However, the current level of production of double concentrate tomato paste does not meet Senegal's needs estimated at 18,000 tons.
-In 2003, total production of fresh tomato was estimated at 53,000 tons, which yielded about 8,000 tons of paste representing only about 45% of the domestic needs.
-SOCAS, the main processing company with the capacity of 15,000 tons, has been importing triple concentrate to cover the deficit (5,000 tons in 2004 and 2,000 in 2005).
+The potential for the production of industrial tomatoes is high, especially along the Senegal River valley.
+However, the current level of production of double-concentrate tomato paste does not meet Senegal's needs, estimated at 18,000 tons.
+In 2003, the total production of fresh tomatoes was estimated at 53,000 tons, which yielded about 8,000 tons of paste, representing only about 45% of the domestic needs.
+SOCAS, the main processing company with the capacity of 15,000 tons, has been importing triple concentrate to cover the deficit (5,000 tons in 2004 and 2,000 tons in 2005).

-At the same time the imports of double concentrate are regularly increasing from 2,900 tons in 2003 to 5,500 tons in 2004.
-Agroline, the other major company has been operating since 2003 with a capacity of 3,300 tons of double concentrate, representing 7% of the tomato paste market.
-Agroline has been using imported or local triple concentrate which it processes and packages into double concentrate.
-This company is considering extending its market share through the establishment of a new agro-industrial plant in Taredji, northern Senegal which will produce triple concentrate from fresh tomatoes.
+At the same time, the imports of double concentrate are regularly increasing from 2,900 tons in 2003 to 5,500 tons in 2004.
+Agroline, the other major company, has been operating since 2003 with a capacity of 3,300 tons of double concentrate, representing 7% of the tomato paste market.
+Agroline has been using imported or local triple concentrate, which it processes and packages into double concentrate.
+This company is considering extending its market share through the establishment of a new agro-industrial plant in Taredji, northern Senegal, which will produce triple concentrate from fresh tomatoes.
 This project will start in 2007.
 Farm gate industrial tomato prices and incentives will have to improve for Senegal to produce more of its paste from local tomatoes.
 The processors face stiff competition from imports of final products such as tomato sauces, juice and ketchup.

 The overall potential of the horticultural sector is limited by the presence of various pests (including fruit and white flies), and therefore needs technical assistance to develop in-country SPS capacity for meeting international standards, and infrastructure to increase the efficiency of surveillance and compliance.
-Senegal needs also to work with its regional partners to harmonize phytosanitary standards and procedures, strengthen pest surveillance and detection capabilities, including border inspection operations, develop risk assessment capability, and overcome other bottlenecks related to regulatory issues and the trade.
+Senegal also needs to work with its regional partners to harmonize phytosanitary standards and procedures, strengthen pest surveillance and detection capabilities, including border inspection operations, develop risk assessment capabilities, and overcome other bottlenecks related to regulatory issues and trade.